 Also please see the AAR's Guidelines for Supporting and Evaluating Public Scholarship in Religion

-Publicly engaged work (most of it by our members)
+Publicly engaged work by AAR members

 (* indicates that (part of) the named project was supported by an AAR grant in the past.)